bgreenwell/ramify/README.md

 convenience functions have also been added for users more familiar with MATLAB, Python, or Julia.

 The main function in this package is `mat`, an extention to the built-in matrix function.
-Many convenience functions are also available:
+Many convenience functions are also available, for example:

   * `bmat` - like `mat`, but constructs a block matrix.
   * `dmat` - like `mat`, but returns a data frame instead of a matrix.